18F/tock/docs/local-development.md

 npm run test
 ```

-If you need help debugging the jest-puppeteer tests, turning off the `headless` mode in [the puppeteer configuration file](jest-puppeteer.config.js)
+If you need help debugging the jest-puppeteer tests, try turning off the `headless` mode in [the puppeteer configuration file](jest-puppeteer.config.js)

 ### Making CSS changes